sd-ot/sd-ot/docs/source/index.rst

 These tools have been designed for speed and robustness and work for any number of dimension (see :doc:`benchmarks` for the consequences in terms of speed).

-The core is written in C++ and Cuda (optionnal) and there are wrappers for most of the common scientific programming languages.
+The core is written in C++ and Cuda (optionnally) and there are wrappers for most of the common scientific programming languages.

 If you're new to semi-discrete optimal transport see :doc:`sd-intro` for some generic mathematical explanations and :doc:`showcases` to get a taste of what can be done using this kind of tools.